openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/LocalizationKit/cj-apis-resource_manager.md

 public func getMediaContent(resource: AppResource, density!: ?ScreenDensity = None): Array<UInt8>
 ```

-**Function:** Gets the media file content corresponding to the specified screen density by resource object.
+**Function:** Retrieves the media file content corresponding to the resource object for the specified screen density.
 This interface is used for cross-package access in multi-project applications.

 **System Capability:** SystemCapability.Global.ResourceManager